gramineproject/gsc/Documentation/index.rst

 .. describe:: Distro

    Defines Linux distribution to be used to build Gramine in.
-This distro should match the distro underlying the application's Docker image; otherwise the results may be unpredictable.
+This distro should match the distro of the supplied Docker image; otherwise the results may be unpredictable.
 Currently supported distros are Ubuntu 20.04, Ubuntu 21.04, Ubuntu 22.04, Ubuntu 23.04, Debian 10, Debian 11, Debian 12 and CentOS 8.
-Default value is ``ubuntu:20.04``.
+   Default value is ``auto`` which means GSC automatically detects the distro of the supplied Docker image.
+User also have the option to provide one of the supported distros mentioned above.

 .. describe:: Registry